seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

 When the Ubuntu 20.04 VM is built, a default username with the root privilege will be created in the system.
 The actual name of the user is typically chosen by the cloud operator.
 Most cloud platforms will provide a method for you to SSH into this account.
-Please get the VM, and do the followings:
+Please log into the VM, and do the followings:

 - Step 2.a: Download [`src-cloud.zip`](https://seed.nyc3.cdn.digitaloceanspaces.com/src-cloud.zip)
   from the link or using the following command (if copy-and-paste does not work